-- Visit www.ets.org/praxis/pa to register for test codes 5712, 5722 and 5732. - Scores must be electronically submitted directly to the Pennsylvania Department of Education, Bureau of School Leadership and Teacher Quality, from the test vendor. - A minimum score of 156 (Reading), 162 (Writing), and 142 (Mathematics) is required.
+- Visit www.ets.org/praxis/pa to register for CORE tests - Reading test 5713, Mathematics test 5733, Writing test 5723 - Scores must be electronically submitted directly to PDE (Pennsylvania Dept. of Education) and Elizabethtown College, from the test vendor.
+In addition, candidates must submit an official copy of the score report to the Education Program office. - A minimum score of 156 (Reading), 162 (Writing), and 142 (Mathematics) is required.
 A composite scoring option is available.

-The Scholastic Achievement Test (SAT) score of 500 or higher in each individual section - Critical Reading, Writing, Mathematics.
+- The Scholastic Achievement Test (SAT) must achieve a minimum score of 27 (Reading), 26 (Mathematics), and 28 (Writing and Language).
+It is recommended that intended Education majors submit their SAT scores to Elizabethtown College.
 There is no composite scoring option.

-• Submit official test scores in the vendor-sealed envelope and a TIMS application cover sheet to the Pennsylvania Department of Education, Bureau of School Leadership and Teacher Quality.
+SAT scores may be combined with other tests. - Submit official test scores in the vendor-sealed envelope and a TIMS application cover sheet to the Pennsylvania Program of Education, Bureau of School Leadership and Teacher Quality.
 Scores may also be verified from an official score report by (1) the Pennsylvania Approved Preparation Programs through TIMS; or (2) sent directly from the high school to the Bureau.